-The DHA, Heads of Section, Heads of Year, Head of Learning Strategies and Head of Academic Mentoring work closely together to promote effective learning in the school.
+The DHA, AHA, AHAD, Heads of Year, Head of Learning Strategies and Head of Academic Mentoring work closely together to promote effective learning in the school including differentiation for all.
 They also work with Heads of Department to identify the most able and to coordinate programmes designed to stretch and challenge these individuals.
-They are supported by the data team who identify the particular needs of each pupil through their analysis of PASS, MidYIS and ALIS testing and the results of continuous assessments throughout a student's school career.
+They are supported by the AHAD who identifies the particular needs of each pupil through their analysis of PASS, MidYIS and ALIS testing and the results of continuous assessments throughout a student's school career.